stlef14/test-terragoat/README.md

 #### Installation (Azure)

-You can deploy multiple TerraGoat stacks in a single Azure subscription using the parameter `TF_VAR_environment`.
+You can deploy multiple TerraGoat stacks in a single Azure subscription using the parameter `TF_VAR_environment`

 #### Create an Azure Storage Account backend to keep Terraform state